-President Trump's other insensitive comments on race, ethnicity
+President Trump's other insensitive comments on race and ethnicity

 Story highlights

-- President used vulgar term to refer to certain immigrants
+- The President used a vulgar term to refer to certain countries

-- He's made racially charged remarks before
+- He's made racially charged remarks in the past

-(CNN)President Donald Trump's comments Thursday decrying the migration of citizens from "shithole countries" was criticized as racially insensitive.
+(CNN)President Donald Trump's stunning remarks decrying the migration of citizens from "shithole countries" weren't the first time he's made comments widely considered disparaging to ethnic and racial groups.

-Trump, according to sources, was referring to Haiti and African nations.
-Here are other instances when Trump said things many considered to be disparaging to ethnic and racial groups.

 Latinos

-Note: This story has been updated to reflect additional reporting.